 - a.
 Portfolio Management The annual fee for portfolio management services is a percentage of the market value of assets under management on the last day of each calendar quarter.
 Annual investment management fees are not negotiable and are as follows: - 1.25% on the first \$500,000 of assets under management 1.00% on assets under management between \$500,000 and \$2,000,000 - 0.85% on assets under management between \$2,000,000 and \$5,000,000 - 0.75% on assets under management between \$5,000,000 and \$10,000,000 - 0.65% on assets under management in excess of \$10,000,000 - b.
-Relationship Pricing Individual Investment Management clients who have more than \$1.5 million in assets managed by BWFA are eligible for certain Financial Planning and Tax Services at no fee.
+Relationship Pricing Investment Management clients who have more than \$ 2.5 million in assets managed by BWFA are eligible for certain Financial Planning and Tax Services at no fee.
 Relationship Pricing for Financial Planning applies to preparation of a financial plan (any type), annual financial plan review, and incidental consultation.
 Relationship Pricing for Tax Services has a maximum annual value of \$2,000 and applies to annual preparation of the client's individual income tax return (federal and state) and estimated tax calculation.
-Relationship Pricing will be discontinued, and standard service fees will apply, if the client's assets under management drop below \$1 million or BWFA is not actively managing assets at the time service is provided.
+Relationship Pricing will be discontinued, and standard service fees will apply, if the client's assets under management drop below \$2.5 million or BWFA is not actively managing assets at the time service is provided. - 3.
+Tax Services BWFA offers three different types of tax services.
+Fees for these services as follows: - a.
+Tax Preparation Fees are charged based on the number and type of forms, schedules, and worksheets required to complete a tax return.
+All new tax clients are provided a fee quotation based on their prior year's tax return.
+In some instances, additional hourly charges may apply for complex returns.
+BWFA electronically files client returns at no additional charge. - b.
+Premium Estimated Tax Service BWFA may charge an additional fee to compute and facilitate payment of estimated taxes to the appropriate federal and state taxing authorities. - c.
+Tax Planning and other Tax Advisory Services Fees may by charged according to the scope and complexity of the project.
+A client is advised of the fee prior to the time that work begins.